nodecg/nodecg-screenshot-tester/README.md

 ## <a name="custom-routes"></a> What if my graphic relies on HTTP routes not provided by `nodecg-screenshot-tester`?

-You can provide a `CUSTOM_ROUTES` key in your `screenshot-consts.js` export.
+You can provide a `CUSTOM_ROUTES` key in your screenshot definitions export.
 Routes are handled by [`express`](https://expressjs.com/), so refer to its docs for more details on how to write a route.

 ##### Example: